 Speaking of crashes, there is no way to protect an app completely against emergencies that will require unexpected funds.
 Therefore, just to be on the safe side we would recommend setting aside a certain amount of funds for troubleshooting.
 This will help fix the flaw faster without first needing to spend time and energy looking for resources.

 The services listed in this article are the most important, but this list is not exhaustive.
 We completely understand if you still have many questions.
-If you would prefer not to deal with the risk of overlooking something, you are welcome to contact us for a consultation, and we will help you perform a detailed cost and talent assessment for your needs.
+If you would prefer not to deal with the risk of overlooking something, you are welcome to contact us for a consultation, and we will help you perform a detailed cost and talent assessment for your mobile application development needs.